vantage-sh/docs.vantage.sh/docs/rbac.md

 - A user is on the Marketing team with **Team Owner** permissions.
 - They are also on the Engineering team with **Team Viewer** permissions.
-- Both teams have access to a Saved Filter.
+- Both teams are granted access to a Saved Filter.

 The user will be granted Owner-level permissions to that resource, in other words, they can view _and_ manage that resource.